Infineon/ethernet-core-freertos-lwip-mbedtls/README.md

 You should do the following:

 1. Copy *lwipopts.h*, and *mbedtls_user_config.h* files from the *configs* directory to the top-level code example directory in the project.

+2. Copy the FreeRTOSConfig.h file from the freertos/Source/portable/COMPONENT_$(CORE) folder to your project, where $(CORE) is the target Arm® Cortex®-M CPU core (CM0, CM0P, CM4, CM33, CR4 or CM7)

+3. Modify `configUSE_TICKLESS_IDLE` define value to 0 in *FreeRTOSConfig.h* file.
+On XMC Kits, ethernet phy chip is not capable of waking MCU from deep sleep.
+Hence FreeRTOS tickless idle feature need to be disabled.

-2. Configure the `MBEDTLS_USER_CONFIG_FILE` C macro to mbedtls_user_config.h in the Makefile to provide the user configuration to the mbed TLS library.
+4. Configure the `MBEDTLS_USER_CONFIG_FILE` C macro to mbedtls_user_config.h in the Makefile to provide the user configuration to the mbed TLS library.
 The Makefile entry should look like as follows:

     ```
     DEFINES+=MBEDTLS_USER_CONFIG_FILE='"mbedtls_user_config.h"'
     ```

-3. [Ethernet Connection Manager (ECM)](https://github.com/Infineon/ethernet-connection-manager) by default does the pin configuration for ETH1 interface on KIT-XMC72-EVK kit.
+5. [Ethernet Connection Manager (ECM)](https://github.com/Infineon/ethernet-connection-manager) by default does the pin configuration for ETH1 interface on KIT-XMC72-EVK kit.
 If user wants to use ETH0 interface on KIT-XMC72-EVK kit or use any other kit, then he needs to provide the pin configuration.
 To do that user needs to copy *cy_eth_user_config.h* from *ethernet-connection-manager/configs* directory to the root directory of the application and modify it with required pin configurations for the platform/interface to be used.

-4. Add the `CYBSP_ETHERNET_CAPABLE` build configuration to enable the ethernet functionality.
+6. Add the `CYBSP_ETHERNET_CAPABLE` build configuration to enable the ethernet functionality.
 The Makefile entry should look like as follows:

     ```
     DEFINES+=CYBSP_ETHERNET_CAPABLE
     ```

-5. Add the `CY_RTOS_AWARE` build configuration to inform the HAL that an RTOS environment is being used.
+7. Add the `CY_RTOS_AWARE` build configuration to inform the HAL that an RTOS environment is being used.
 The Makefile entry should look like as follows:

     ```
     DEFINES+=CY_RTOS_AWARE
     ```

-6. If your application uses automatic private IP addressing (Auto IP), enable `LWIP_AUTOIP` and `LWIP_DHCP_AUTOIP_COOP` in *lwipopts.h* like as follows:
+8. If your application uses automatic private IP addressing (Auto IP), enable `LWIP_AUTOIP` and `LWIP_DHCP_AUTOIP_COOP` in *lwipopts.h* like as follows:

     ```
     #define AUTOIP 1
     #define LWIP_DHCP_AUTOIP_COOP 1
     ```

-7. Add the following to `COMPONENTS` in the code example project's Makefile: `FREERTOS`, `LWIP`, and `MBEDTLS`.
+9. Add the following to `COMPONENTS` in the code example project's Makefile: `FREERTOS`, `LWIP`, and `MBEDTLS`.

     For example:

     ```
     COMPONENTS=FREERTOS LWIP MBEDTLS
     ```
-8. All the log messages are disabled by default.
+10. All the log messages are disabled by default.
 Do the following to enable log messages:

    1. Add the `ENABLE_CONNECTIVITY_MIDDLEWARE_LOGS` macro to the *DEFINES* in the code example's Makefile to enable logs for lwIP network interface integration library.
 The Makefile entry should look like as follows:
        ```